 As travel only gets faster and better, and more information is added, it is only reasonable that it would be just a matter of time before big data would make a big splash when it comes to the travel industry.
 But what is big data and how is it used in the travel industry?
 The big data in the travel industry has exploded in recent years.
 One might be misled to believe that big data would take away from the personalization of a travel agency but this would be totally wrong as travel technology has improved and big data is being used to add a more personalized and human touch to every travel encounter.

 What is Big Data?

-Big Data refers to large and complex data sets with great statistical power that is gathered and stored through online searches or analysis of consumer behavior (amongst many other sources) that is then used to improve businesses and provide a better experience to customers.
-From something like an online purchase to used GPS coordinates or itineraries stored in digital calendars, everything a travel does prior, during and after their trips, leaves a trail of data that brings endless possibilities to the travel industry.
+Big Data refers to large and complex data sets with great statistical power that is gathered and stored through online searches or analysis of consumer behavior (amongst many other sources) that are then used to improve businesses and provide a better experience to customers.
+From something like an online purchase to used GPS coordinates or itineraries stored in digital calendars, everything a traveler does prior to, during, and after their trips, leaves a trail of data that brings endless possibilities to the travel industry.

 Big data personalization

 One of the ways that big data is being used to add a personalized human touch to travel tech is to simply see where other similar travelers have been going.
 By using metadata to analyze the travel patterns of individuals from certain areas, study demographics, and possibly even review different backgrounds depending on the amount of data available, the travel agency is able to get a picture of the kinds of places, and more importantly, experiences, that modern travelers crave.

 Most of the big travel companies, even the automated internet ones, use previous sales, current trends for different ages and demographics, as well as a whole host of other public information about individuals and where they’re traveling to enhance the travel experience.
 For instance, individuals from colder climates typically like to visit warmer climates when they go on vacation.
 This is a kind of common knowledge big data analytics based on the fact that we either know or have heard of many individuals who have done this particular style of travel.